 The program suits you especially well if you wish that the end of your master’s studies and beginning of your IT career are in sync.
 Our partners are hoping to find committed students from the program to whom they could make an employment offer once the program ends.
 Hence, it is not advisable to apply to the program if none of the participating partner companies are attractive to you.

-The IMP takes place every year according to the following cycle:
+The Industrial Master's Programme in IT takes place every year according to the following cycle:

 The specific makeup of partner companies and organizations varies from year to year.
 Hopefully, there is something for every taste: from small enterprises to international corporations and from manufacturing to government institutions.
 Application to the IMP takes place according to specific positions and no matter where you end up, you will be supported by a supervisor from the partner company, an academic supervisor and the program coordinator.